Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Main results

 \begin{thm} The functions $x \mapsto A(x)$ and $x \mapsto A^+(x)$ are non-decreasing.
-Moreover: \begin{itemize} \item If $\gamma \leq \gamma_c$, then $A^j(x) = {A^+}^j(x) = 0$ for all $j$ large enough; \item If $\gamma > \gamma_c$, then there exists $c_1 > 0$ such that $A^j(x) = -c_1$ and ${A^+}^j(x) = 0$ for all $j$ large enough. \end{itemize} \end{thm}
+Moreover: \begin{itemize} \item If $\gamma < \gamma_c$, then $A^j(x) = {A^+}^j(x) = 0$ for all $j$ large enough; \item If $\gamma > \gamma_c$, then there exists $c_1 > 0$ such that $A^j(x) = -c_1$ and ${A^+}^j(x) = 0$ for all $j$ large enough. \end{itemize} \end{thm}

-\begin{rmk} Let $\gamma > \gamma_c$, we write $g$ the associated traveling wave.
-We observe that the parameter $c_1$ defined above, corresponding to the lowest fitness ancestor that can give birth to one individual at the front of the population verifies $g(c_1) < \gamma$.
-In other words, ancestors of the fittest individuals never come from the bulk of the process (which are the majority of individuals, whose fitness is very close to $\sup\{x \in \R : g(x) = \gamma\}$. \end{rmk}
+\begin{rmk} Let $\gamma > \gamma_c$, we write $g$ for the associated traveling wave.
+We observe that the parameter $c_1$ defined above, corresponding to the lowest fitness ancestor that can give birth to one individual at the front of the population, verifies $L<-c_1$ and, when $\mu<1$ then $g(-c_1) < \gamma$ (these follow from the later statements Theorem~\ref{x} and Lemma~\ref{lem: Ax}).
+This means that, with sufficient phenotypic noise, the ancestors of the fittest individuals come neither from the bulk of the process (which are the majority of individuals, whose fitness is very close to $\sup\{x \in \R : g(x) = \gamma\}$) nor from the tip. \end{rmk}

-In other words, in the strong selection regime $\gamma < \gamma_c$, the whole population is generated by the tip of the process a finite number of generations backward in time with high probability.
+In other words, in the selection of the luckiest regime (fully pulled wave, $\gamma <\gamma_c$), the whole population is generated by the tip of the process a finite number of generations backward in time with high probability.
 In this regime, the individuals with highest genotype at a given generation will generate the whole rest of the population within a finite number of generations.
-On the other hand, in the weak selection regime $\gamma > \gamma_c$, the population is generated by a group of ancestors consisting of the $N^{c_1}$ individuals with highest genotype.
-Coalescences withing this group of ancestor then occur on a much slower, logarithmic rate, leading to the age of the most recent common ancestor of the population to be of order $\log N$, compared to a constant in the other regime.
+On the other hand, in the selection of the fittest regime (semipulled wave, $\gamma > \gamma_c$), the population is generated by a group of ancestors consisting of the $N^{c_1}$ individuals with the highest genotypes.
+Coalescences within this group of ancestors then occur at a much slower, logarithmic rate, leading to the age of the most recent common ancestor of the population being of order $\log N$, compared to a constant in the other regime.